Spinal constructions for continuous type-space branching processes with interactions: A Yule process with competition

-Here, we propose a new simulation method, based on the spinal construction, that is much faster than the Ogata's algorithm.
+Here, we propose a new simulation method, based on the spinal construction, that can be much faster than the Ogata's algorithm.
 The idea is to use the fact that the division events are independent from the mass in the spine process.
-Thus, we can generate a binary tree with unit rate, then spawn a Poisson point process indexed on this tree that distributes the loss events and chooses the spinal individual.
-Finally the trait of each individual at every time is computed using the deterministic growth and the encountered loss events.
-Theses three steps are illustrated in Figure \ref{fig:Algo} and a detailed algorithm can be found in Appendix \ref{appendix algorithm}.
+Thus, we can first generate a binary tree with unit rate, then draw a realization of the distribution of masses at division and choose the spinal individual, and finally spawn a Poisson point process indexed on this tree that distributes the loss events.
+Theses three steps are illustrated in Figure \ref{fig:Algo}.
+At last, the trait of each individual at every time is computed using the deterministic growth and the encountered loss events.
+A general detailed algorithm can be found in Appendix \ref{appendix algorithm}.

 We then use Theorem \ref{thm:pdmc} to compute various statistics of the branching process based on the statistics obtained from the spine process.
-Note that in this auxiliary process, it is possible to achieve exact simulations because of the bounded rates.
-For all $ (x,\Z,t) \in \mathbb{R}_+^* \times \Zset\times \mathbb{R}_+$, the expression of the operator $\mathcal{G}$ applied to the chosen $\psi_{\phi}$, defined in \eqref{function psi}, is given by
+For all $ (x,\Z,t) \in \mathbb{R}_+^* \times \Zset\times \mathbb{R}_+$, the expression of the operator $\mathcal{G}$ applied to the chosen $\psi$, defined in \eqref{function psi}, is given by

-where for all $\Z \in\Zset$, $S := \langle \Z,1\rangle$ and $B:= \int_{\mathbb{R}_+^*}x\Z(\textrm{d}x)$ denote respectively the size of the population $\Z$ and its total biomass.
+where for all $\Z \in\Zset$, $N := \langle \Z,1\rangle$ and $B:= \int_{\mathbb{R}_+^*}x\Z(\textrm{d}x)$ denote respectively the size of the population $\Z$ and its total biomass.

-Thus, any statistics on the branching process estimated by Monte Carlo methods can be alternatively estimated using trajectories of the spine process and the formula given by Theorem \ref{thm:pdmc} applied to this spinal construction.
+\textbf{Algorithm efficiency}.
+In order to compare Ogata's method and our spinal method we fix the parameters $r,d$ and $\mu$.
+The random variables $\Theta$ and $\Lambda$ follow beta laws, respectively $\beta(a,b)$ and $\beta(\alpha,\alpha)$.
+We will take the values $a=10, b=2$ that correspond to small losses and $\alpha = 20$ to get a narrow symmetrical distribution at division.
+With these distributions, the parameters introduced in \eqref{def Yule param Lambda} and \eqref{def Yule param Theta} become